-The Price Average Reference (PAR) is currently 50MWh, and the Value of Lost Load (VoLL) is £3,000/MWh.
-The PAR will reduce to 1MWh, and the VoLL increase to £6,000/MWh, on 1 November 2018 when the second phase of BSC Modification P305 'Electricity Balancing Significant Code Review Developments' is implemented.
+The Price Average Reference (PAR) was 50MWh, and the Value of Lost Load (VoLL) was £3,000/MWh prior to 1 November 2018.
+The PAR has since reduced to 1MWh, and the VoLL increased to £6,000/MWh, when the second phase of BSC Modification P305 'Electricity Balancing Significant Code Review Developments' was implemented.

-As we will not be taking a paper to the BSC Panel until December 2018, analysis on the impact of changes to DMAT has been undertaken using post 1 November 2018 values (PAR 1MWh and VoLL £6,000/MWh).
+Imbalance Price analysis on the impact of changes to DMAT was undertaken using post 1 November 2018 values (PAR 1MWh and Voll £6,000/MWh).